rylew2/portfolio-rylew/content/project/card-game.md

 - Removing the frontend in-memory storage and instead referencing the GraphQL returned data
 - I setup a `codegen` file using the `@graphql-codegen/cli` that would take the GraphQL types defined on the backend and generate a set of Typescript types that I could use on the frontend.
 This required me to go back and update a lot of the frontend enums and utility functions with those types

 ## Conclusion

-Overall it was interesting to work with languages I knew, but with frameworks and libraries I hadn't worked with.
+Working with familiar languages while learning new frameworks and libraries was an engaging experience.
 There are a few final next steps I was considering:

 #### Additional items if more time allowed for the project:

 - Set loading state prior to GraphQL calls (and between deals/resets) - although it's pretty quick to make a mutation and get the result - it might make sense to have the loader show momentarily
 - E2E tests - it would have been nice to add some Cypress tests to get integration coverage
 - Data fetching - I didn't have time to get into it, but there is `Redux Toolkit Query` and I would be curious how that might overlap, enhance, or work in combination with GraphQL and the Apollo client